 Chief Objectives.
-The Company continues to focus on taking steps to increase shareholder returns by improving earnings, strengthening cash generation and improving productivity at its large-scale mines, while building on its leading position in its target coal-producing basins, the Powder River Basin and the Central Appalachian Basin.
+The Company continues to focus on taking steps to increase shareholder returns by improving earnings, strengthening cash generation, improving productivity at its large-scale mines, while building on its leading position in its target coal-producing basins, the Powder River Basin and the Central Appalachian Basin.
 In addition, the Company is aggressively pursuing savings in both overhead and operating costs.
-The Company instituted personnel cutbacks at its corporate headquarters and Eastern operations in the first half of 2003 and recently initiated a cost reduction effort targeting key cost drivers at each of its captive mines.
+The Company instituted personnel cutbacks at its corporate headquarters in the first quarter of 2003 and recently initiated a cost reduction effort targeting key cost drivers at each of its captive mines.